Preparing for a mountain bike ride

 Energy bars or some trail-side snacks are great for keeping your energy up throughout the ride.

 Bring plenty of drinking water, we recommend a minimum of 1L for a 3 hour ride on a chilled day.
 During the summer, you should bring at least 2L for a 3 hour ride.

 Lastly, don’t forget to bring a comfortable backpack to carry your gears and snacks.
 Ones with clips around your waist and chest are great for stopping them bouncing around over rough terrain.

-We have a trail discovery page to help you select a ride, the data is provided by the awesome community over at Trailforks.
+There’s an awesome community over at Trailforks who maintain a database of up to date trail maps with GPS markers.
 They have apps for both Android and iOS that allow you to download their maps to use offline.

 A lot of trails in Sydney do not have cell phone service, so don’t rely on Google maps or any online based service for navigation.